Robert J. Ross: Career & Education

-Ross previously was employed as an attorney with the Oklahoma City law firm McAfee & Taft.
+Prior to his time at Inasmuch Foundation, Ross was employed as an attorney with the Oklahoma City law firm McAfee & Taft.
 He is a graduate of Bishop McGuinness Catholic High School in Oklahoma City and Washington and Lee University in Virginia, where he received a Bachelor of Science in Business Administration.
 At W&L, he was a co-chairman of the 1996 Mock Convention, which correctly predicted that Bob Dole would receive the Republican presidential nomination.
-After attending W&L, he received his J.D. from the University of Oklahoma.
+After attending W&L, he received his J.D. from the University of Oklahoma in 1999.